opencad-community/OpenCAD-php/README.md

 ## License

-Do yo       u suspect someone of violating the license of OpenCAD or plagiarizing code?
+Do you suspect someone of violating the license of OpenCAD or plagiarizing code?
 Please [send these reports to our security desk](https://security.opencad.io/).